MichaelCade/argocd-kasten/readme.md

-# Argo CD and kasten
+# Argo CD and Kasten K10
+# Incorporating data management into your Continuous Deployment workflows and GitOps model

 This is a very simple example of how we can integrate kasten with argo cd.
 It's voluntary kept very simple because we focus on using kasten with a [pre-sync phase](https://argoproj.github.io/argo-cd/user-guide/sync-waves/) in Argo CD.